 Gulmit:

 Gulmit is the organisational home of the Gojal division.
 Gulmit is a wonderful century-old city with mountains, peaks, and glaciers.
 This is an important place with many accommodations, shops, and galleries.
 It is located at an altitude of 2408 metres above sea level.
 Gulmit consists of small villages named Kamaris, Odver, Dalgiram, Laksh, Kalha, Shawaran, Khor Lakhsh, Chamangul, and Goze.
 Gulmit is home to about 4,000 people.
 Before 1974, Hunza was a state and Gulmit was the summer resort of the state.
 The most impeccable Gulmit House is over six centuries old.
 Gulmit has six Jammat Khanna or strictly public spaces.
 Its quality is noted in every neighbourhood in town.
-The former summer residence of Mir of Hunza is still located at the north end of the Gulmit great polo field.
-The old mosque, which is currently used as a library, is also decorated with fine masonry from the Gulmit Valley.
+The former summer residence of Mir of Hunza is still located at the north end of the Gulmit Great Polo Field.
+The old mosque is currently used as a library and decorated with fine masonry from the Gulmit Valley.

-The Silk Road dry port begins commercial operations at the port of Sost near the Khunjerab pass in Gilgit-Baltistan.
+The Silk Road dry port begins commercial operations at the port of Sost near the Khunjerab Pass in Gilgit-Baltistan.
 Cargo transportation from Kashgar, China, and the surrounding Xinjiang Autonomous Region to the commercial centre of Pakistan.
 The city is connected via the Karakoram Highway to Gulmit, Aliabad, Gilgit, and Chilas in the south.
-And the Chinese cities of Taxkorgan, Upal, and Kashgar in the north.
-Indeed holds significant importance than any other place in the Northern areas.
+The Chinese cities of Taxkorgan, Upal, and Kashgar are in the north.
+Indeed Hunza holds significant importance than any other place in the Northern areas.

-You can check out our "6 Days Holidays Tour to Hunza and Naran" tour that includes this amazing place.
+You can check out our "6 Days Holidays Tour to Hunza and Naran" tour, which includes this amazing place.
+Also, Explore Travelpakistani's Best Hunza Travel Magazine which will provide you with all the information on Hunza Valley.

 Read also: